 EVENT LOCATION: AmadorArts Council in Jackson, at 617 South CA-49

 For all those hungering for an Open Mic, a chance to take to the stage and perform, the popular free family-friendly community event has returned, and head’s up, the first night will be every FIRST Thursday, starting at 6:00 pm and lasting until 8-ish, depending on how many show up.

 AmadorArts Council, which has been the host of Open Mic since 2016, is grateful to Dennis McCue of Pioneer who’s stepped up to organize each month’s event.
 He’ll receive help from musician friends and his wife Kat Everitt, the Amador County Poet Laureate.
 Not only performers, but members of the public are invited to come out and enjoy the creative spontaneity of the evening and the current art show on the walls.
-For both September and October, that means the ‘HeART of Hope” exhibit will be on view.
+For both November and December, that means the “Safe Space” exhibit will be on view.

 This activity is made possible in part by the California Arts Council, a state agency.
 Find out more at cac.ca.gov.